michaeldegroot/mysql-cache/README.md

 })
 ```
 ___
-# Clustered mode
+# Clustered mode or Persistent mode
-Running a application in clustered mode but want to share the cache? check this list below for compatibility for the cacheProviders:
+Want cached data to persist on restarts in your application?
+OR Running a application in clustered mode but want to share the cache? check this list below for compatibility for the cacheProviders:

 - [ ] LRU
 - [x] mmap
 - [x] redis
 - [ ] node-cache
-- [x] file
-- [ ] native

-___
-# Persistent mode
-Want cached data to persist on restarts in your application? check the list below for compatible cacheProviders

-- [ ] LRU
-- [x] mmap
-- [x] redis
-- [x] node-cache
 - [x] file
 - [ ] native